weshebert20/week-1-assessment/readme.md

 ## Introduction

-One of the best ways to sharpen your CSS and HTML skills is to try to recreate an existing spage, so take a look at the deliverable below, and build your own version of Instagram.com.
+One of the best ways to sharpen your CSS and HTML skills is to try to recreate an existing page, so take a look at the deliverable below, and build your own version of Instagram.com.
 Don't worry if you can't get it to look _exactly_ as you see but try your best to get as close as possible.

 There will be no starter code for this site.
 You will have to build it from scratch.
 If you get stuck, remember the **Read, Search, Ask** guidelines.